U.S. warship transits Taiwan Strait a week after large Chinese air incursion

 Taiwan’s Defence Ministry said the ship had sailed in a northerly direction through the strait and the “situation was as normal”.

-The same ship transited the strait a month ago, prompting China to accuse the United States of threatening peace and stability. read more
+The same ship transited the strait a month ago, prompting China to accuse here the United States of threatening peace and stability.

-That incident followed the Group of Seven leaders issuing a joint statement scolding China for a series of issues and underscoring the importance of peace and stability across the Taiwan Strait, comments China condemned as "slander". read more
+That incident followed the Group of Seven leaders issuing a joint statement scolding here China for a series of issues and underscoring the importance of peace and stability across the Taiwan Strait, comments China condemned as "slander".

 The U.S. Navy has been conducting such operations in the Taiwan Strait every month or so, to the anger of China which always denounces them.